-This Oscilloscope design is an extension of XAPP146, "Designing an Eight Channel Digital Volt Meter with the Insight Springboard Kit."
+This Oscilloscope design is an extension of Xilinx application note XAPP146, "Designing an Eight Channel Digital Volt Meter with the Insight Springboard Kit."
 Instead of displaying the voltage as numerical text, this design will display the voltage for a single channel as a graph versus time.
-Note that both the Digital Volt Meter design and the Oscilloscope design build upon the TI ADS7870 Data Acquisition System Interface described in XAPP355.
+Note that both the Digital Volt Meter design and the Oscilloscope design build upon the TI ADS7870 Data Acquisition System Interface described in Xilinx application note XAPP355, "Serial ADC Interface using a CoolRunner CPLD."
 This Application Note will not discuss the ADS7870 Interface in detail.
 Readers should familiarize themselves wiith XAPP355 before proceeding.

 All related source code will also be provided for download.
-To obtain the VHDL code described in this document, go to section "VHDL Code Download" on page 10 for instructions
+To obtain the VHDL code described in this document, go to section VHDL Code Download, page 9 for instructions.